We understand that, for most people, there’s no dental procedure as anxiety-producing as a root canal.

 If you already have an infection in the root of your tooth, delaying a root canal allows the infection to spread to your jawbone or nearby teeth.
 If the tooth continues to decay, there will not be enough hard tissue left for a successful root canal and the tooth will probably need to be removed.

-During the procedure, your dentist removes infected, decayed or damaged pulp, as well as the nerve of the tooth.
+During the procedure, your dentist removes the infected, decayed, or damaged pulp, as well as the nerve of the tooth.
 The root canal is then sterilized and filled with medication to speed healing.
 A crown is then placed over the tooth for protection and stability.

 How Does a Root Canal Benefit Me?